MOHDSHEES/portal_offtheweb/README.md

 <br/>
 2).
 Create the .env file in the root directory and create the following environment variables.
 <br/>
-&emsp; a).
+&emsp;a).
 "MONGODB_URL" : Register on mongodb for database and provide the connection string as a value.
 <br/>
 &emsp;b).
 "SENDGRID_API_KEY" : Register on sendGrid and paste the connection string as a value.
 <br/>